voxel51/fiftyone/examples/fiftyone_in_10/fiftyone.md

 # }
 ```

-Setting a `Field` to an inappropriate type raises an error when saving.
+Setting a `Field` to an inappropriate type raises a `ValidationError`.
+However,
-However, a field can be entirely deleted from a dataset, afterwhich it can be
+a field can be entirely deleted from a dataset, afterwhich it can be set again
-set again to any type.
+to any type.

 ```python
 sample.tags = 67